ringoma/netbook-bootstrap/readme.md

 # Netbook Assessment

-## Objective
-Build a single page website with any template engines or UI framework.
----

 ## Features
 ### General
 - Utilizes Bootstrap 5 with SCSS, Webpack, and EJS for efficient folder structure management.